 If you wish to run a full clean build you can run:

 make clean make html

 This is useful for a final test before committing your changes.
 Having built the documentation, you can view them in your default browser via:

 In order to preserve a clean build for the html, all warnings

 have been promoted to be errors to ensure they are addressed.

 make html is run.

-There are a ways to test various aspects of the documentation.
-The
+There are various ways to test aspects of the documentation.

 make commands shown below can be run in the

 Many documentation pages includes python code itself that can be run to ensure it is still valid or to demonstrate examples.
 To ensure these tests pass run: